Kingxukai/linux/Documentation/networking/device_drivers/ethernet/freescale/dpaa2/overview.rst

 efficient use of finite hardware resources, flexibility, and performance advantages.

-The diagram below shows the objects needed for a simple network interface configuration on a system with 2 CPUs.
+The diagram below shows the woke objects needed for a simple network interface configuration on a system with 2 CPUs.

 ::